CryoInTheCloud/CryoCloudWebsite/book/how_tos/background/python.md

 ### Installing a specific python version

 We will be using Python 3 during the week.
-Since Anaconda (on Linux) expects you to work in the `bash` shell, if this is not already your default shell, you need to set it to be so (use the `chsh -s /bin/bash` command to change your default shell to bash), then you can create an isolated Python environment with the following commands:
+Since Anaconda (on Linux) expects you to work in the `bash` shell, if this is , then you can create an isolated Python environment with the following commands:

 ``` bash
 conda create --name py39 python=3.9